djsudduth/keep-it-markdown/README.md

 ```bash
 > python kim.py -d
 ```
+**NOTE: If you've used inline hashtagging within notes that have unusual characters, this option will not modify the hashtag within the note.
+Use the -p option to preserve labels and hashtags in their original form without modification**

 #### Archive Notes
 KIM has an option to export only Keep archive notes.
 All other note types are ignored with this option